CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/appliedenergistics2/inscriber.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy ItemStack`.
 Sets the top item of the inscriber recipe.
 Requires either top or bottom to be non-empty.
+(Default `ItemStack.EMPTY`).

         ```groovy
         top(ItemStack)
         ```

     - `#!groovy InscriberProcessType`.
 Sets the type of recipe, determining if the top/bottom items function as catalysts.
 Requires not null.
+(Default `InscriberProcessType.PRESS`).

         ```groovy
         type(String)